tinted-theming/home/PROJECT_GOVERNANCE.md

   original base16 theming project.
 - [@JamyGolden], who has been actively involved in the formation of base16-project and tinted-theming.
-- [@FredHappyface], who recently joined the administration team.
+- [@FredHappyface], who created base24 and recently joined the administration team.

 **Final Say:** The three admins collectively have the final say on all matters related to the overall direction, policies, and major decisions